EcuaCode/Test/README.md

 # Test
-Just trying to make my profilo from scratch
+Just trying to make my profilo from scratch.
+Constanly updating the site to make it look nicer!!!